 As previously reported, on July 6, 2007, we received a Nasdaq Staff Deficiency Letter from The Nasdaq Stock Market notifying us that the closing price per share of our common stock was below the \$1.00 minimum bid price requirement for 30 consecutive trading days and that, as a result, we no longer meet The Nasdaq Stock Market's minimum bid price requirement for continued listing set forth in Marketplace Rule 4450(a)(5).
 Nasdaq provided us with 180 calendar days, or until January 2, 2008, to regain compliance.
 As of January 2, 2008 we did not regain compliance with this requirement and on January 4, 2008, we received a notice that our common stock will be delisted.
 Pursuant to applicable Nasdaq rules, we appealed the delisting determination by the Nasdaq staff to a Nasdaq Listings Qualifications Panel and a hearing was held before the Panel on February 7, 2008.
-Our appeal stayed the delisting of our common stock pending a decision by a Nasdaq Listing Qualifications Panel.
-On March 10, 2007, we were notified by The Nasdaq Stock Market that the Panel granted our request to remain listed on The Nasdaq Global Market pending the effectiveness of our proposed reverse stock split, subject, however, to the conditions that: (a) on or before April 18, 2008, we must inform the Panel that we have obtained shareholder approval for, and implemented, a reverse stock split and (b) on or before May 5, 2008, we must evidence a closing bid price of at least \$1.00 for a minimum of ten consecutive trading days.
-In the event we do not comply with these conditions, our common stock may be suspended from The Nasdaq Global Market.
-Accordingly, our Board of Directors has authorized the approval of a reverse stock split in order to facilitate our ability to regain and maintain compliance with the continuing listing standards of The Nasdaq Global Market.
+Our appeal has stayed the delisting of its common stock pending a decision by a Nasdaq Listing Qualifications Panel.
+The Panel's decision is expected within thirty (30) days from the hearing date.
+Accordingly, our board of directors has authorized the approval of a reverse stock split in order to facilitate our ability to regain compliance with the continuing listing standards of The Nasdaq Global Market.